 The new altitude hold Bugs 3 is finally here.
 The Bugs 3H is the original with the awesome addition of altitude hold.
 We were actually sent an early prototype of this Bugs 3 with altitude hold and it was an excellent quadcopter.
 You can see the prototype in action below.
 You can preorder from TomTop and save with the code: HYNMJX

-The Bugs 3H will feature the same powerful and efficient brushless motors as the original Bugs 3.
-It will have similar performance, but altitude hold seems to limit the drone a little bit.
+The Bugs 3H features the same powerful and efficient brushless motors as the original Bugs 3.
+It has similar performance as the original when altitude hold is turned off, but altitude hold seems to limit the drone a little bit when it is turned on.
 Like the prototype we tested, you will be able to turn altitude hold off and on.
 This allows for a little more freedom when flying.

 We are we are glad that MJX has decided to produce this Bugs 3 H model.
 The version we tested was solid and we are hoping the final production model will be even better.

 Every month we update what we believe are the best drones on the market.
 Check out Best Drones Now.
 We have also created the one-of-a-kind Half Chrome Drone Cipher™.
 You answer a few questions and we’ll pair you with the best drone for you.

 Do you want to search by price?
 Click on your menu above or we can break it down for you.
 Check out drones under $50, from $50-100, from $100-200, from $200-500 or over $500.
 Maybe you like a good Top Ten list, we’ve got you covered.

 If you want to learn more about taking great pictures or flying FPV then check out our comprehensive guides on those topics.
 Also take a look at our articles on how to choose the right drone for great aerial photos or for getting started flying race drones.
 Learn more about drones and how to get the most out of them in our Drone Academy.
 In the Academy we also detail some of the advanced testing we do, including our recent addition, drone thrust testing.